2018 League Rules & Playing Conditions + T20 K.O. Rules

 Definition - Players born outside the UK but who are living and working in this country; these may, for example, be students or workers on contracts.
-NB This does not apply to British passport holders or any player who is ‘ordinarily resident’ for at least 4 years in the UK (as per Category 1 definition above).
+NB This does not apply to any player who is ‘ordinarily resident’ for at least 4 years in the UK (as per Category 1 definition above).

 b) Any evidence and proof of authenticity is the responsibility of the club.

 c) The player does not become eligible until official approval has been granted by the BDCL.